wallnerryan/swarm-compose-flocker-aws-ebs/README.md

-Flocker Demo using Swarm and Compose on top of provisioned uft cluster on Amazon.
+# Flocker Demo using Swarm and Compose on top of provisioned cluster running Ubuntu on Amazon.

 ### Before you start with this Demo

-Reference this Gist to get started with your flocker cluster running with swarm. https://gist.github.com/wallnerryan/6f9fc4b3049aa7f1ae5b
+Reference this Gist to get started with your flocker cluster running with Docker Swarm. https://gist.github.com/wallnerryan/6f9fc4b3049aa7f1ae5b

-### Demo
+### For the Demo

-1. Create a Web App talking to MySQL
+1. Create a simple Python Web App talking to MySQL
-2. Schedule a Move
+2. Schedule a Move for you container
-3. See that data moves with your container.
+3. See that data moves with your container!

 This does not give overview of higher level schedulers like Marathon or Kubernetes but does make use of Docker Swarm as a minimal scheduler and Docker Compose for Orchestration.